someonesdad1/plib/README.md

 # 2026 /plib work done

+- 13 Feb
+    - Have \_trm_proto.py working to make a Trm object a context manager (adds the style feature I've wanted) and fixes the .on problem.
 - 8 Feb
     - pgm/todo.py written:  lists priority tasks in python scripts
     - constant.py updated; works nicely and is now part of my python boilerplate.
 I